ziglang/zig/ci/openbsd/README.md

 snapshot because that is the version with llvm 6.0 .
 In the future this should be changed to a stable release if possible.
 Until this is stable, the CI script should just fetch this image from an s3 bucket.

+## vmbuild

+This script is what gets run on the openbsd virtual machine as the ci action.